 EPF calculator

-• Compare employer plus employee deposits against estimated returns.
+• Compare your total deployed capital against the estimated tax-free returns.

 Where –

-Basic + DA Monthly salary used for PF calculation
+Basic + DA Monthly basic salary and dearness allowance

 How to use this EPF calculator